 - The IP Bank of Speakers Coordinator pairs an IPIC volunteer to the requesting organization.

 - Presentation material, including evaluation forms, is distributed.

-Three one-hour IP presentations are available upon request.
+Four one-hour IP presentations are available upon request.
 Each presentation introduces one or more IP rights, their strategic value, and the resources available to learn more about the topic.
-The three presentations are:
+The four presentations are:

 Complete and submit the IP Bank of Speakers – Request Form now!

 For other types of requests, please contact the CIPO Client Service Centre.